Eshitanagaria/Lyrify/README.md

 # 🎤 Lyrify

-A translucent, draggable, **karaoke-style lyrics overlay** that floats above everything else on your screen and follows whatever's playing — Spotify (app or web player) or YouTube.
+A translucent, draggable, **karaoke-style lyrics overlay** that floats above everything else on your screen and follows whatever's playing on Spotify (app or web player) or YouTube.

 No solid background.
 No clicking back and forth.
 Just lyrics, synced, sitting quietly on top of whatever you're doing.